top of page

 vv20-23.
 And God created all the kinds of living sea creatures and birds.
 He blessed them to multiply and fill the sea and the earth.
 “And there was evening and there was morning- the fifth day”.

 vv24-31.
-And God made {the bodies of} all the wild animals, livestock, and creatures that move along the ground {from the materials in the earth according to Genesis 2:19 and He created their consciousness from nothing, similarly to the sea creatures and birds}.
-Then He {likewise} made one pair of humans, but their consciousness was created in His {spiritual} image and likeness to rule over the sea creatures, birds, and land animals.
-God charged them all to eat only from the green plants.
-“And there was evening and there was morning- the sixth day".
+And God made {the bodies of} all the wild animals, livestock, and creatures that move along the ground {from the materials in the earth according to Genesis 2:19 and He created their consciousness from nothing- all similarly to the sea creatures and birds}.
+Then God {likewise} made one pair of humans {except, their consciousness was created} in His {spiritual} image and likeness to rule over the sea creatures, birds, and land animals.
+God charged them all to eat only from the green plants {that grew abundantly in the variable direct sunlight of Earth’s partly cloudy sky starting on the 4th day}.
+“And God saw all that He had made, and it was very good.
+And there was evening and there was morning- the sixth day”.

-{Several thousand years later God gave the Hebrews His Sabbath law in Exodus 20:11 to abstain from all work on the seventh day of each week, Saturday, to observe His day of rest.}
+{Several thousand years later God gave the Hebrews His Sabbath Law by His example described in Exodus 20:11 to abstain from all work on their seventh day of each week to observe His day of rest from their labor and to worship Him and remember His goodness.
+This was Hebrew practice since the time of Moses who gave them God’s laws, and their seventh calendar day corresponds to Saturday in English-speaking countries.
+(See Genesis 1, Origin and Authorship{2a})}.

 The Genesis 1 Commentary, The Beginning:

-The bible mentions three heavens: So the "heavens” in v1 might mean God’s dwelling place, the Heaven of Heavens (Hebrew shimi e.shimim), or “outer space”, the celestial heavens (Hebrew shimim), or Earth’s sky, the atmospheric heavens (Hebrew rqio).
-However, elsewhere in scripture, Psalm 33:6 refers to the “heavens” in v1 as the “starry host” (Hebrew “shimim”), which means the celestial heavens or the physical universe.
+The bible mentions three heavens: So, the "heavens” in v1 might mean God’s dwelling place- the Heaven of Heavens (Hebrew shimim e.shimim*), or- “outer space”, the celestial heavens (Hebrew shimim*), or- Earth’s sky, the atmospheric heavens (Hebrew rqio*).
+However, elsewhere in scripture Psalm 33:6 refers to the “heavens” in v1 as the “starry host” (Hebrew “shimim”) which means the celestial heavens or the physical universe.
 There was no ancient Hebrew word for the physical “universe” so “heavens” was used{20}.

 The “beginning” ended just before Earth’s 1st day began in v2.
 This is explained in the Genesis 1: Creation, The Six Days commentary, in Introduction to the Six Days.
 Scripture gives no duration for the “beginning”, but Psalm 33:6 contributes that God spoke the “starry host” (celestial heavens) into existence which suggests its creation was brief.
 That this brief creation is consistent with observational astronomy is explained below.
 Outside of Genesis 1:1 and Psalm 33:6 other scripture verses that pertain to the “beginning” are Job 26:7, and Isaiah 40:22* and 42:5, and this commentary explains they are also consistent with modern astronomical discoveries.

 Modern astronomy shows planet Earth is immersed in and is part of the celestial heavens.
-God surely saw this, so v1 described "the heavens and the earth" were created together.
+God surely saw this, so v1 described them as having been created together.
 And Job 26:7 records this same concept: “He spreads out the northern skies over empty space; He suspends the earth over nothing” [1984 NIV].
-Yet v1 mentions the celestial “heavens” separately from the earth (“the heavens and the earth”) because the heavens appear to surround the earth and are seen as separate entities by earthbound humans.
-These “literary style” descriptions in the creation account bypassed the humans’ lack of scientific understanding yet they are technically correct.
+Yet v1 describes the celestial “heavens” as being separate from the earth (“the heavens and the earth”) because the heavens appear to surround the earth and they are seen as separate entities by earthbound humans.
+These “literary style” descriptions of the “beginning” in v1 bypassed the humans’ lack of scientific understanding yet they are technically correct.

 Creation of the universe by modern astronomy as compared with scripture